apache/cassandra-sidecar/CONTRIBUTING.md

 ```

 This will install the style settings into the `.idea` directory located at the root of the project directory.
-You can then use the provided configuration that adhere to the project source file coding standards.
+You can then use the provided configuration that adheres to the project source file coding standards.